adobe-type-tools/afdko/docs/OpenTypeFeatureFileSpecification.md

 by which it is attached to a matching anchor point on a base glyph.
-If a mark glyph has an anchor point at `<anchor 300, 0>` and the base glyph has an anchor point at `<anchor 400 300>`, then the mark glyph will be shifted so that the point x=300, y = 0 in its design space will be superimposed on the point x = 300, y = 400 in the design space of the base glyph.
+If a mark glyph has an anchor point at `<anchor 300, 0>` and the base glyph has an anchor point at `<anchor 400 300>`, then the mark glyph will be shifted so that the point x = 300, y = 0 in its design space will be superimposed on the point x = 300, y = 400 in the design space of the base glyph.

 For example: